When considering recommendations, an ideal mouthguard:

 - diminishes the incidence of concussions and neck injuries

-- exhibits protective properties that include high power absorption and power distribution throughout the expansion
+- exhibits protective properties that include high electric absorption and electric distribution throughout the expansion

 - provides a high degree of comfort and fit to the maxillary arch